 You’ll have to consider whether you will require a place to stay at your final destination before your home is ready.
 Many people in the process of moving to NYC, opt for a fully-furnished rental through Blueground.
 The premium housing provider has numerous listings in the most popular neighborhoods across Manhattan, Brooklyn and Queens, where all you have to do is show up and start living.
 In fact, many of their renters have turned their stylish serviced apartments into permanent homes beyond the first few months.

 If you are selling your home through a broker or agent, you will most likely have to pay them a commission fee.
 The typical commission is six percent, which is split by the agent for the buyer and the agent for a seller, allotting three percent each.

 Additional fees may include lawyer fees, title fees, inspections, and appraisals.

-If you have plan on listing your home, advertising fees will be included.
+If you plan on listing your home, advertising fees will be included.